Nature for People

 Climate positive

-Rewilding not only boosts the climate change resilience of nature, but of communities too.
-Nature-based climate solutions, such as the regeneration of natural forests and increased natural grazing, can help people and businesses by minimising the risk and impact of global warming-related events, such as floods, droughts, and outbreaks of disease and catastrophic wildfire.
-They can also provide a range of co-benefits for sustainable economic development, health, and societal wellbeing.
+Rewilding holds the key to climate change resilience for both nature and communities.
+By restoring natural ecosystems, processes such as regeneration of forests and natural grazing help people and businesses by minimising the risk and impact of global warming, such as floods, droughts, and outbreaks of disease and catastrophic wildfire.
+They also foster economic development, health and societal wellbeing.

-Yet the huge potential of rewilding to deliver such solutions remains largely untapped.
-This is one of the reasons why Rewilding Europe is working so hard to scale up rewilding as quickly as possible – by demonstrating the benefits through its own practical action, by encouraging and supporting other climate positive rewilding initiatives, and by exploring options to increase investment in nature recovery.
+Despite its immense potential, rewilding as a solution remains largely untapped.
+That’s why Rewilding Europe is dedicated to accelerating these efforts, showcasing the benefits through practical action, encouraging and supporting other climate positive rewilding initiatives, and by exploring options to increase investment in nature recovery.

 Threats of rural land abandonment